 However, it is never safe to assume that there will never be any disagreements.
 Sometimes, testators (the people who draft wills) make changes to their documents that don’t truly express their wishes.
 Other times, an unanticipated challenge to a trust comes from an unforeseen location.

-Glendale probate and trust attorney Silvio Nardoni is highly experienced in litigation matters.
+Pasadena probate and trust attorney Silvio Nardoni is highly experienced in litigation matters.
 Your legal team works hard to bring these matters to a prompt and firm resolution that upholds your legal and financial interests, as well as the document maker’s true intentions.
 In our experience, open communication, hard work, and attention to detail generally yield the best possible results.

 Important choices about your current and future assets should not come out of a box.
 Instead, Californians should base these decisions on solid legal advice.
-For a free consultation with an experienced Glendale probate and trust attorney, contact the Law Office of Silvio Nardoni.
+For a free consultation with an experienced Pasadena probate and trust attorney, contact the Law Office of Silvio Nardoni.
 We routinely handle matters in Los Angeles County and nearby jurisdictions.